akeaswaran/akeaswaran.github.io/_pages/2020-reading-list.md

 permalink: /2020-reading-list/
 ---

-Borrowing from the example of [David Sivers'](https://sivers.org/) [book notes](https://sivers.org/book), I wanted to keep track of the books I've read so far this year, along with a short snippet about what I gleaned from each one.
+Borrowing from the example of [David Sivers'](https://sivers.org/) [book notes](https://sivers.org/book), I wanted to keep track of the books I've read so far this year, along with a short snippet about what I gleaned from and/or my thoughts on each one.

 * TOC
 {:toc}